wrporter/advent-of-code/solutions/2023/09/readme.md

 This one totally looked like it was going to require some polynomial math, which I don't remember or know much about anymore.
 But luckily, we could compute it just by following instructions and didn't need a math trick for performance.
 I was able to use most of my Part 1 code in Part 2 which was really nice yet again.

+Recursion was very helpful here because it allowed us to start calculating the extrapolated value at the bottom of the history and work our way back up.
+If we did this with for loops, we'd have to collect the full history first, then start at the bottom and add or subtract the overall value.

 ### Part 1

 1. Parse the input by creating a table of sequences.